zyedidia/knit/docs/knit.md

 * `match`: the value captured with `%` in a meta rule.
 * `matches`: a list of matches captured by a regular expression meta rule.

+Lua expressions should not mix uses of special build variables and Lua global/local variables.
+This constraint may be relaxed in the future if it turns out to be a useful feature.

 # Knitfiles

 A Knitfile is a Lua 5.1 program with additional support for rule expressions.
-The Knitfile ultimately must return a "ruleset" -- a list of build rules that are used to construct the build graph.
+The Knitfile ultimately must return a "buildset" -- a list of build rules that are used to construct the build graph.

+A rule is defined in Lua with the `$` syntax:

 ```
 $ targets:attributes: prereqs